Supporting Head, Heart and Hands

-The school began in the upstairs of the North McIntyre Recreation Centre.
-In September 2019 we moved to a 17 acre property with 2 ponds, surrounded by forest and nature.
-The school is now located in the home of the Northern Lights School Board Chair Arlene Thorn.
-You are welcome to visit and see the many amenities the property and home provide for your child.
+The school began in the upstairs of the North McIntyre Recreation Centre in 2017.
+This September we will move to Tapiola, a nature reserve at 140 Pento Drive.
+You are welcome to visit and see the many amenities the property can provide for your child.

 Why Northern Lights School?